Transpennine Route Upgrade: 2011–2021: Announcement and initial works

-Manchester Victoria had already had electrification equipment installed as part of the precursor North West electrification programme.
-On other parts of the route, including between Leeds and York, bridge raising and other civil engineering works were started in March 2015.
-Other bridges in Tameside between Manchester Victoria and Stalybridge were also worked on.
+Construction works began in March 2015 on the route between Leeds and York, and in Tameside between Manchester Victoria and Stalybridge.
 Further civil engineering contracts were awarded in 2017.
-Various local authorities have also provided updates.
-On a visit to Leeds on 2 March 2018, Transport Secretary Chris Grayling said the upgrade would continue.
+On a visit to Leeds on 2 March 2018, Transport Secretary Chris Grayling said the upgrade would continue, with phased works expected to cause significant disruption over a five year period from 2019.